tmont/jsconsole/README.md

 This is a little script that will make a console-type terminal-ish thing in your browser.
 It requires nothing except the DOM.
-It probably works on IE9.
-It definitely works on Firefox and ~~Chrome~~ (dammit chrome).
+It probably kind of works on IE9+.
+It definitely works on Firefox and Chrome.

 ## Usage